 A. DESCRIPTION OF THE PROPOSED CDS PROCEDURE AMENDMENTS

-CDS procedure amendments are reviewed and approved by CDS's strategic development review committee (SDRC).
-The SDRC reviews, prioritizes and oversees CDS-related systems development and other changes proposed by participants and CDS.
-The SDRC's membership includes representatives from the CDS Participant community and meets on a monthly basis.
+CDS procedure amendments are reviewed and approved by CDS’s strategic development review committee (SDRC).
+The SDRC determines or reviews, prioritizes and oversees CDS-related systems development and other changes proposed by participants and CDS.
+The SDRC’s membership includes representatives from the CDS participant community and it meets on a monthly basis.

 The proposed procedure amendments are available for review and download on the User Documentation page on the CDS website at www.cds.ca/cdsclearinghome.nsf/Pages/-EN-UserDocumentation?Open.